How to Become an ER Doctor: Career and Education Roadmap

 Step 3: Earn a Doctor of Medicine Degree

 The first two years of medical school focus on coursework and laboratory experiences.
 This is an opportunity for students to learn about topics like microbiology, anatomy, pharmacology, medical ethics, physiology and immunology.
-The final two years of the program offer students a chance to participate in clinical rotations involving things like emergency medicine, cardiology, gynecology, psychology, orthopedics and more.
+The final two years of the program offer students a chance to participate in clinical rotations involving emergency medicine, cardiology, gynecology, psychology, orthopedics and more.
 Medical students will begin working with patients, taking medical histories and completing basic procedures under the supervision of experienced physicians.

 - Complete an emergency department internship.
 Before you begin your fourth year of medical school, you can participate in an internship with an emergency department.
 Not only will this give you experience, but will help you with your residency application.